mariusandra/pigeon-maps/README.md

 - Move the map by touch on mobile
 - Zooming with the scroll wheel
 - Zooming by touch
-- Smooth / fractional zooming
+- Fractional zooming (e.g. to level 12.2)
 - Zoom without flickering (keep old tiles until new ones load)
+- Smooth animated zooming

 Missing: